-You have three options for getting your Medicare services listed below.
-By choosing one of these options, you automatically end your membership in our plan.
+You have three options for getting your Medicare services listed below any month of the year.
+You have an additional option listed below during certain times of the year including the Annual Enrollment Period and the Medicare Advantage Open Enrollment Period or other situations described in Section A. By choosing one of these options, you automatically end your membership in our plan.